zeograd/gcodeutils/README.rst

 It is targetting RepRap oriented GCode but isn't limited to RepRap.

-Currently, it is composed of one calibration generation program, a basic gcode modifier (which translates code along X/Y) and a stretcher to increase hole size of printed parts.
+Currently, it is composed of one calibration generation program, a basic gcode modifier (which translates code along X/Y or convert extrusion distance to relative) and a stretcher to increase hole size of printed parts.

 Installation
 ------------